Linearity Curve | Design software for impactful illustration | Linearity

 Integrations

-Stick to the tools you love.
 Linearity is compatible with Figma, Illustrator, and any other vector design format.
+Install our Linearity Figma Plugin to seamlessly import and animate your assets in Move.

 Available on AppStore